- fatally (adv.)

 - fathom (n.)

-- Old English fæðm "length of the outstretched arm" (a measure of about six feet), also "arms, grasp," and, figuratively "power," from Proto-Germanic *fathmaz "embrace" (cognates: Old Norse faðmr "embrace, bosom," Old Saxon fathmos "the outstretched arms," Dutch vadem "a measure of six feet"), from PIE *pot(e)-mo-, from root *pete- "to spread, stretch out" (see pace (n.)).
-There are apparent cognates in Old Frisian fethem, German faden "thread," which OED explains by reference to "spreading out."
+- Old English fæðm "length of the outstretched arm" (a measure of about six feet), also "arms, grasp, embrace," and, figuratively "power," from Proto-Germanic *fathmaz "embrace" (cognates: Old Norse faðmr "embrace, bosom," Old Saxon fathmos "the outstretched arms," Dutch vadem "a measure of six feet"), from PIE *pot(ə)-mo-, from root *petə- "to spread, stretch out" (see pace (n.)).
+It has apparent cognates in Old Frisian fethem, German faden "thread," which OED explains by reference to "spreading out."
+As a unit of measure, in an early gloss it appears for Latin passus, which was about 5 feet.

 - fathom (v.)

-- Old English fæðmian "to embrace, surround, envelop;" see fathom (n.).
-The meaning "take soundings" is from c.1600; its figurative sense of "get to the bottom of, understand" is 1620s.
+- Old English fæðmian "to embrace, surround, envelop," from a Proto-Germanic verb derived from the source of fathom (n.); cognates: Old High German fademon, Old Norse faþma.
+The meaning "take soundings" is from c.1600; its figurative sense of "get to the bottom of, penetrate with the mind, understand" is from 1620s.
 Related: Fathomed; fathoming.

 - fathomable (adj.)